averykhoo/recipes/recipes/pasta/carbonara-luciano.md

     * Traditionally, the best cheese is Italian pecorino (sheep cheese), preferably the Pecorino Romano variety, but it can be partially or entirely substituted with Parmigiano-Reggiano.
 However, this will make for a much saltier carbonara sauce, especially if combined with pancetta or bacon, so take note and cut back on the salt when cooking pasta.
-Also, because Pecorino Romano cheese is a hard-melting cheese, it’s crucial that it’s grated finely in order to advance its melting properties.
+Also, because Pecorino Romano cheese is a hard-melting cheese, it's crucial that it's grated finely in order to advance its melting properties.
 * Pasta
     * Spaghetti may be the standard choice of pasta, but other types of pasta like fettuccine, rigatoni, bucatini,